Healthy Cast Iron Plant (Aspidistra elatior) in low, also known as Cast Iron Plant

 Process

 Divisions establish slowly over 2-4 months.
-Growth is very slow initially but plants are hardy.
+A practical check: growth is very slow initially but plants are hardy.

 Pitfalls

 Overwatering newly divided plants.
-Dividing into too-small sections.
+In practice, dividing into too-small sections.

 💡